-This framework, and the processes it describes, should not be used as part of the process to consider pharmacy applications as pharmacy contractors are not included on performers lists.
+Pharmacy applications should be considered in accordance with NHS England's Pharmacy Manual.
 A medical contractor with an NHS contract cannot be a decision maker in pharmacy applications.
-However, if a concern arises about an existing pharmacy contractor this will be handled within the decision making and support structure of the performance advisory groups (PAG) and performers list decision panels (PLDP) set out below.
+However, if a concern arises about an existing pharmacist this will be handled within the decision making and support structure of the Performance Advisory Groups (PAG) and if they are included in NHS England's Pharmaceutical List, the Performers List Decision Panels (PLDP) as set out in this Framework.